AP PHOTOS: Portraits of Argentine victims of gender violence

 Corina Fernandez was shot by her husband after reporting his death threats to police more than 80 times.
 He finally caught up with her as she dropped her daughters off at school, firing three times into her chest on Aug.
 2, 2010.
 Fernandez said that when her husband died in prison in 2014, “I did not feel happy nor angry, but relieved.”

 Mercedes Zambrano lost her sister Adriana Marisel in 2008 when she was beaten to death by her former husband.
 A neighbor found Marisel’s 9-month-old daughter Josefina breastfeeding from her dead body.
-Zambrano’s relatives are still fighting to get full custody of the girl, who is now 9, and live in fear of the child’s father who served some years in prison but is now free.
+Zambrano’s relatives are still fighting to get full custody of the girl, who is now 9.
+They live in fear of the child’s father who served some years in prison but is now free.

 “Every day that I see a dead woman on the news, it feels like my sister is dying again,” Zambrano said.